-Gilbert Eric Douglas (1902-1970) was an RAAF air officer and Antarctic explorer.
+Gilbert Eric Douglas (1902-1970) was a Royal Australian Air Force (RAAF) air officer and Antarctic explorer.
 He was awarded a Polar Medal in 1934 for his participation in the 1929-1931 British, Australian and New Zealand Antarctic Research Expedition.
 Douglas also served as the commanding officer of the RAAF contingent of the Discovery II during the 1935-1936 rescue of the Lincoln Ellsworth and Herbert Hollick-Kenyon.

 Gilbert Eric Douglas, known as Eric, was born on 6 December 1902 to Elizabeth (Bessie) and Gabriel (Gilbert) Douglas at Parkville, Victoria.
 His father Gabriel was a Watchmaker.
 He studied Mechanical Engineering at Swinburne Technical College, Hawthorn, graduating in 1920.